Frequently Asked Questions About Parking in our Borough

 Grace applies where a vehicle is stationary in a designated parking place and the vehicle has been left beyond the permitted parking period.

 No penalty charge is payable for the contravention where the vehicle has been left beyond the permitted parking period for a period not exceeding 10 minutes.

-Please note that grace does not apply to locations which are not designated parking places.
+Please note: Grace does not apply to locations which are not designated parking places.
 For example, there is no grace period for locations subject to 'no waiting' restrictions (yellow lines) or stopping bans (e.g. bus stops).

 A "designated parking place" means a parking place established by a Traffic Regulation Order.

 A "permitted parking period" means either a period of parking that has been paid for (an expired Pay and Display ticket) OR a period for which no payment is payable (A free bay which permits maximum stay or the commencement of the chargeable period).

 The meaning of grace is set out by the Department for Transport

 Do Civil Enforcement Officers get a bonus or commission based on the number of Penalty Charge Notices issued?